dpleshkov/starblast-modding-plus/docs.md

 ![Modding Plus Tree](https://raw.githubusercontent.com/Bhpsngum/img-src/master/ModdingPlusTree.png)

 A JavaScript object is pre-written with all the functions we wish to add.
-As soon as a game instance is launched, it is joined with the `game`, every ship and alien objects using JavaScript's `Object.assign`.
+As soon as a game instance is launched, it is joined with the `game`, every ship, asteroid and alien objects using JavaScript's `Object.assign`.

 ## Administrative tools